howsoai/howso-docs/source/index.rst

 - And more!

-**So, how can you use the Howso Engine™, to harness the power of AI without sacrificing understanding, trust, and control?**
+**So, how can you use the Howso Engine™ to harness the power of AI without sacrificing understanding, trust, and control?**

 Our docs are purpose
 built to provide you the tools and resources to confidently implement Engine to make important, human-centric decisions.
 Join us and learn... how so?